Why I Built A Survival Garden in My Backyard

 Nutrient-Rich Vegetables and Fruits

-To ensure a well-rounded survival garden, prioritize nutrient-rich vegetables and fruits.
-Focus on high-yielding options that are packed with vitamins, minerals, and antioxidants.
-Leafy greens like kale and spinach, root vegetables such as carrots and potatoes, and versatile crops like tomatoes and peppers are excellent choices.
-Don’t forget about fruits – berries, citrus, and apples are delicious and nutrient-dense options that can boost your garden’s variety and flavor.
+To create a well-rounded survival garden, prioritize nutrient-rich vegetables and fruits that provide maximum sustenance for your family.
+Focus on high-yielding, resilient options packed with vitamins, minerals, and antioxidants.
+Leafy greens like kale and spinach, root vegetables such as carrots and potatoes, and versatile crops like tomatoes and peppers are some of the best survival garden crops to grow.
+Don’t forget fruits — berries, citrus, and apples are not only delicious but also nutrient-dense, making them some of the best survival foods to grow to add variety, flavor, and long-term value to your survival garden.

 High-Yielding Grains and Legumes